Audio4Linux/JDSP4Linux/README.md

 #Development
-For user want to try eclipse_build_test_libjamesdsp.
-This is a testing library that doesn't work properly at all, I might use this in future when I solve problems.
+For user want to try eclipse_build_libjamesdsp_many_bands.
+This is a testing library that is working!
+But not finish yet.

+It provide many good IIR filters to making equalizer.

 #Important
 We won't modify SELinux, let your device become more safe.